deeepwin/lego-cnn/README.md

 6. You might need to adjust the paths in the notebook **/content/drive/My Drive/lego-cnn** to your setup.
 7. Run the notebook

+Please note that training on Colab is not working at the moment.
+There is a bug, probably relating to the versions.
+Run training on local machine until bug is fixed.

 ## Run on Local Machine

 To run on your local machine is a bit trickier.
 This project requires TensorFlow 1.x.
 You need to use the *reqirements.txt* file to install the correct versions of the packages.
 This is critical.
 If you use Anaconda, make sure to install the correct Python environment first through the Anaconda terminal: